Our department is one of the two strongest UK centres for quantitative analysis of educational data (RAE 2008).

 The programme builds on a tradition of addressing substantive educational research questions using quantitative methods, as well as presenting a particular quantitative method which can serve as inspiration for educational research (and more widely for research in the social sciences).
 Presentations are given by both academics and higher degree students within friendly lunch-time seminars that are open to all.
 The programme is convened by Professors Steve Strand and Lars-Erik Malmberg, and Dr Ariel Lindorff.

-All upcoming our upcoming events are listed in the Related Events section below.
+All upcoming our upcoming events are listed on the Events page.